mtthwmths/kubernetes-notes/notes.md

     - ex: `$kubectl get services -l app=my-app`

 # Common Commands (C'mon) from the Kubernetes Tuts
+- make one node with an image
+    - `$kubectl run <podname> --image=nginx`
+        - consider using something like `--dry-run=client -o yaml` on the end to get an example yaml file if you ever need one.
 - put podname in a variable:
     - `$export POD_NAME=$(kubectl get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}')`
 - API of the pod (assumes $POD_NAME variable is set):